EXPLAINED: What is Italy's PEC email and how do you get one?

 Anyone over 18 who lives in Italy can get a PEC, as well as Italian nationals who live abroad.

-For some people it's compulsory: as of October 2020 all businesses registered in Italy are required to have a PEC account by law, including self-employed professionals and ditte individuali (sole proprietorships) – basically anyone with a partita IVA, or VAT number.
+For some people it's compulsory.
+As of October 2020 all businesses registered in Italy are legally required to have a PEC account, including self-employed professionals and ditte individuali (sole proprietorships) – basically anyone with a partita IVA, or VAT number.

-In some cases PEC may be the only way to send something online: if you're writing to a PEC address, messages from a regular email account usually won't get through.
+In some cases, a PEC may be the only way to send something online.
+For instance, if you're writing to a PEC address, messages from a regular email account usually won't get through.
 (You may be able to configure your PEC to receive messages from ordinary email accounts, and you can always write from a PEC address to a regular one, but in either case the messages won't be certified.)

-That's a hurdle UK nationals in Italy have run into as they try to make appointments with the police immigration office, or questura, to apply for a post-Brexit residence card, or carta di soggiorno.
+That's a hurdle UK nationals in Italy have run into when trying to make appointments with the police office, or questura, to apply for a post-Brexit residence card, or carta di soggiorno.
 Booking involves emailing the questura's PEC address, which has to be done from another PEC account.

 If you only need to use PEC occasionally and don't think it's worth opening your own account, ask someone else with a PEC – e.g. your employer, accountant or lawyer – to send the message on your behalf: it doesn't necessarily have to come from an account in your own name.